-- Criminal accusations
+- Slander of criminal accusations

 - Attacks on a person's business reputation or professional character

-- Sexual allegations, such as a person caused harm to another individual, is impotent, or infected with a sexually-transmitted disease
+- Sexual allegations, such as a person caused harm to another individual, is impotent or infected with a sexually-transmitted disease

-The Fort Worth business attorneys at Samples Ames PLLC can investigate the details of your case and help get the compensation you deserve.
+The Dallas-Fort Worth business attorneys at Samples Ames PLLC can investigate the details of your case and help get the compensation you deserve.
 Simply fill out the quick contact form on this page to get started.